Darkensan/D-Manager/README.md

 2 - D-Compile - Add one or more FS nodes - v3.4

-3 - D-Update  - Build denariusd with latest v3.4 Branch commits
+3 - D-Update  - Build denariusd with latest Master/origin or v3.4 Branch Commits

 4 - D-Keys    - Prompt for PrivKey - Populate denarius*X*.conf

+5 - Coming soon ...
+Ipv6 auotonfiguration (u.16)

+6 - Coming not so soon ...
+Onion autoconfiguration

-5 - D-Start   - Starts all installed FS nodes
+7 - D-Start   - Starts all installed FS nodes

-6 - D-Stop    - Stops all installed FS nodes
+8 - D-Stop    - Stops all installed FS nodes

-7 - D-Monitor - Control & Reboot FS Nodes while you sleep
+9 - D-Monitor - Control & Reboot FS Nodes while you sleep - Maintenance

 ***To add, and control node(s), it is suggested to install them using this script!***